 Work E-mail: email@example.com

-Katie Szilagyi is a PhD in Law candidate at the University of Ottawa Centre for Law, Technology and Society, under the supervision of Professor Jane Bailey.
+Katie Szilagyi is an Associate Member at the University of Ottawa Centre for Law, Technology and Society and an Assistant Professor of Law at Robson Hall, University of Manitoba.
+She is also a PhD in Law candidate at the Centre, under the supervision of Professor Jane Bailey.

 Drawing from her training as both an engineer and a lawyer, Katie Szilagyi studies the perilous intersection of artificial intelligence, democracy, and the law.
 Her SSHRC-funded doctoral research is focused on potential erosion of the democratic institution of the rule of law due to machine learning algorithms, predictive analytics, and the fact that everyone spends all their time staring at their smartphones.
 She has published and presented on the transformative impacts of blockchain technology on the legal landscape and on the international humanitarian law implications of autonomous weapons systems on the battlefield.